DSC-Capstone/2025-26/assignments/projects/q2-proposal.md

 As you know, your main deliverable throughout the capstone sequence is your Quarter 2 Project.
 In order to ensure that you'll be able to successfully execute your project, you're required to submit a detailed proposal.

 The proposal consists of three parts.
 The proposal is worth 15% of your DSC 180A grade; each component of the proposal is worth the same amount (5% of your DSC 180A grade).
-Below, we describe each component and its deliverables in more detail. **The proposal is due during the last week of classes (date TBA).**
+Below, we describe each component and its deliverables in more detail. **The proposal is due during the last week of classes (Friday, Dec 5th).**

 ### Groups
 {:.no_toc}